telerik/blazor-docs/components/combobox/events.md

 * the component initializes
 * the user [filters]({%slug components/combobox/filter%})

-You can also call remote data through async operations.
+You can also call remote data through `async` operations.

 >caption Custom Data according to the user input in the ComboBox

 >tip You can also [debounce the service calls and implement minimum filter length]({%slug combo-kb-debounce-onread%}).

+>important You should **change** **only** the `Data` of the ComboBox in the `OnRead` handler.
+You should **not** change other parameters such as `Value`, because this can lead to issues with the asynchronous nature of the event - the ComboBox cannot know whether the change of those parameters comes from somewhere external, and race conditions can occur with the arrival of the new data.

 ````CSHTML
 @SelectedValue